enricozb/cymbal/readme.md

 ...
 ```

-## Use Case: Jump to symbol from command-line
+## Use-Case: Jump to symbol from command-line
 A potential use of `cymbal` is to jump to symbols from the command-line:
 [![asciicast](https://asciinema.org/a/MzqFoRPvOqTztcuUg1PGWnUup.svg)][1]